Natural resources of Azerbaijan: Metalliferous resources

-The significant industrial cobalt ores is placed in the Dashkasek ore region.
+Significant industrial cobalt ores are found in the Dashkasek ore region.
 The cobalt ores are formed both independently (with the Yukhari Dashkasan field) and together with skarn-magnetite ores.

 The gold deposits and manifestations are mainly found in the territory of the Lesser Caucasus: Söyüdü, Qızılbulaq, Dağ Qəsəmən, Veynəli, Qoşa, Gədəbəy, Çovdar; Shekerdere, Pyezbashi, Agyurt and Baskand deposits are spread in the Nakhchivan Autonomous Republic.
 The silver, copper, etc. mixtures are also can be found in these deposits.

 At present, numerous manifestations of gold have been discovered (Tulallar, Kepez, Dabalt, Kungutchay, Keleki, Unus and others).
 Evaluation of gold deposits in powder form from Alincachay and Kurekchay Basin was carried out, initial reserves were calculated and industrial significance was determined.

 Chromite deposits and manifestations (Goydere, Kazimbinasi, Ipek, Khatavang etc.) are mainly located in Kalbajar and Lachin regions.

-The small sized deposits and manifestations of manganese are known in the Somxeti-Agdam (Mollacelli, Dash Salahli, etc.) of the LesserCaucasus, Vandam (Mugar, Balakenchay) and Araz (Bichanak, Alahi) of the Greater Caucasus structure-formation zones.
+Small-sized deposits and manifestations of manganese have been found in the Somxeti-Agdam (Mollacelli, Dash Salahli, etc.) of the LesserCaucasus, Vandam (Mugar, Balakenchay) and Araz (Bichanak, Alahi) of the Greater Caucasus structure-formation zones.

 Copper ore are copper-pyrite and copper-porphyry origin in Azerbaijan.
 The mineral content of copper-pyrite formations is mainly composed of pyrite and chalcopyrite.
 Copper-porphyry formations’ ores consist of molybdenum and small amount of noble metals.

 There are many copper-porphyry formation ores in this region except Garadagh and Xarxar deposits (Gedebey ore region).
-There are copper-porphyte in the Mehmana ore-bearing region (Demirli and Xançincay).
+There are copper-porphyte deposits in the Mehmana ore-bearing region (Demirli and Xançincay).

 Copper-porphyry ore-bearing in the Nakhchivan Autonomous Republic, is mainly located on the Mehri-Ordubad granitoid batholite's exo and endocontact zones (Diakhchay, Goygol, Goydagh etc.).
 In addition, Halhal copper-pyrite, Goygol, Agridağ copper, Nashirvaz, Kilit-Katam copper-cobalt, Nergirvaz copper-polymetallic are known in this region.